Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 The number of months a startup can operate before running out of cash at its current burn rate.

 Runway is critical context for any fundraising conversation.
 Investors want to know how much time the current raise buys, and what milestone the company will reach before needing to raise again.
-The ideal raise extends runway to a clear, defensible milestone — typically 18–24 months — that justifies the next round at a higher valuation.
+The ideal raise extends runway to a clear, defensible milestone — typically 18–24 months of post-raise runway — that justifies the next round at a meaningfully higher valuation.
+The standard framing for an investor is: "We're raising $X to get to milestone Y in Z months, which positions us to raise the next round at $A valuation."
+If any of those numbers don't connect, the raise narrative falls apart.

 Founders should start raising a new round when they have 6–9 months of runway remaining.
-Raising too late — with less than 4 months of runway — puts founders in a weak negotiating position and signals poor financial planning to investors.
+Raising too late — with less than 4 months of runway — puts founders in a weak negotiating position, signals poor financial planning to investors, and triggers concerns about the company's ability to weather diligence delays or term sheet renegotiations.
+Founders who wait until they have 2 months of runway often accept worse terms because they have no walk-away alternative.

 Related terms